Toto Carlyle II vs Toto Vespin II – Which is the Better Toilet?

 Difference between Toto Carlyle II and Toto Vespin II

 Toto toilets are some of the best flushing toilets in the market.
-They are beautifully designed and although a little pricey their performance is as advertised.
+They are beautifully designed and a little pricey, but their performance is as advertised.

-Apart from their design difference, Toto Carlyle II and Toto Vespin II have almost all other features similar.
-But what are the pros and cons of buying a Toto Carlyle II vs Toto Vespin II?
+Apart from their design difference, Toto Carlyle II and Toto Vespin II have almost all other similar features.
+But what are the pros and cons of buying a Toto Carlyle II vs. a Toto Vespin II?

 Feature Toto Carlyle II Toto Vespin II